naoh-hcl/shallwe/README.md

-Everyone is welcome to suggest the how to stable the windows reverse shell.
+Everyone is welcome to suggests how to stable the windows reverse shell.